OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 ![Resolver 2]({{site.url}}/assets/gta3/byte_stealer.png)

 This looks and behaves pretty much as the Resolver before, only that I got quite confused on to where it will resolve to.
-It turned out, that it resolves to the address of the initial CALL from the user code, where the jump pad is but it had altered (decrypted) the code so that the jump pad was replaced with the real function code now (compare the addresses):
+It turned out, that it resolves to the address of the initial CALL from the user code, where the jump pad is but it had altered (decrypted) the code so that the jump pad was replaced with the real code now (compare the addresses):

 ![Real Code]({{site.url}}/assets/gta3/real_code.png)